VCVRack/library/README.md

 # VCV library repository

-The VCV library maintainers are responsible for curating Rack plugins into the [VCV Plugin Manager](https://vcvrack.com/plugins.html).
+The VCV library maintainers are responsible for curating Rack plugins into the [VCV Library](https://vcvrack.com/plugins.html).
 [Anyone is welcome to become a maintainer.](https://github.com/VCVRack/library/issues/248)

 All Rack plugins are welcome assuming they